GraphMETRO: Mitigating Complex Graph Distribution Shifts via Mixture of Aligned Experts: Experiments

 \subsection{Distribution Shift Discovery}

-After obtaining the trained MoE model, we aim to understand the distribution shifts in the testing data.
-Using the gating model's output weights, each corresponding to a distinct human-interpretable shift, we investigate unseen graph mixtures.
-We conducted specific case studies on the WebKB and Twitch datasets due to their substantial performance improvements.
-Specifically, we trained the gating model for multitask binary classification with $(K+1)$ classes, achieving high accuracies of 92.4\% on WebKB and 93.8\% on Twitch datasets.
-When testing with an unknown shift, we computed the gating function's average outputs, revealing global probability distributions indicating shifts.
-On WebKB, increased edges dominate, while Twitch shows shifts in user language-based node features and fewer nodes.
-These align with dataset structures: WebKB's diverse university domains and Twitch's language-based user segmentation.
-Quantitatively validating these observations in complex graph distributions remains a challenge.
-Future work aims to explore these complexities, offering insights into shifts influenced by temporal or physical dynamics in graph datasets.
+With the trained MoE model, we aim to understand the distribution shifts in the target distribution.
+Here we conduct case studies on the WebKB and Twitch datasets.
+Specifically, we first validate the gating models' ability to identify mixtures, which is a multitask binary classification with $(K+1)$ classes.
+The gating models achieve high accuracies of 92.4\% on WebKB and 93.8\% on the Twitch dataset.
+As mixtures output by gating models identify significant shift components on an instance, we leverage them as human-understandable interpretations and compute the average mixture across $\mathcal{G}\in\mathcal{D}_t$ as the global mixture on the target distribution.
+The results in Figure~\ref{fig:gating} show that the shift component, increased edges, dominates on the WebKB dataset, while the shift components controlling, \eg node features and decreasing nodes, show large effects on the Twitch dataset.
+The results align with dataset structures, \ie WebKB's natural shifts across different university domains and Twitch's language-based shifts.
+While quantitatively validating these observations in complex graph distributions remains a challenge, we aim to explore these complexities in greater depth in future work, which can potentially offer insights into real-world graph dynamics.